 Both an AGM battery and the EarthX battery can be used for deep cycle applications or deliver serious cranking power to turn over an engine.
 Both can be mounted in any position.
 Both have 6mm terminals.
 Both work excellently in your aircraft charging system profile.

-An AGM (absorbed glass mat) lead acid battery, which simply means the water and acid is absorbed into fiberglass mats instead of free-flowing liquid of the flooded wet cell lead acid.
+An AGM (absorbed glass mat) lead acid battery contains lead, water, and sulfuric acid that is absorbed into fiberglass mats instead of free-flowing liquid of the flooded wet cell lead acid.
 The main ingredient is lead, one of the HEAVIEST elements on the periodic elements table which makes for a heavy battery.
 The next 2 components of water and sulfuric acid make it very economical to make so it is very inexpensive to buy.
 Bonus!

 The EarthX brand is a lithium iron phosphate battery, or LiFePO4.
 On the periodic elements table, lithium is one of the LIGHTEST elements.
-The use of a LiFePO4 battery can remove up to 80% of the weight for the same cranking power lead acid battery or provide you more cranking and capacity in a smaller sized battery.
+The use of a LiFePO4 battery can remove up to 80% of the weight for the same cranking power lead acid battery.
+EarthX provides you more cranking and capacity in a smaller sized battery.
 For experimental aircraft, all the major OEM’s now offer an EarthX battery, and the GA market is making the switch as OEM’s add it to their airframe, such as the all-new Cirrus G7, or as the STC’s become available.

 The depth of discharge of the EarthX battery is 98% and you will have full power up to this point to run your electronics as this is all above 11V.
 An AGM can be discharged to 80% but the voltage will drop too low at this point to operate your equipment.